Skip to main content

 We know how important it can be to protect the privacy of those represented in your footage, or to hide sensitive information captured during a screenshare.
 Reduct's Advanced and Enterprise plans include powerful redaction functionality, which allows you to mask out areas of the video, and/or mute the audio, for a specific time-range, protecting any PII (Personal Identifiable Information) you want to ensure is removed from your output.

 Redactions are applied to a time range, defined by a selection on the transcript.
-Select transcript text, and at the top of the panel, select "Redact selection" or, after clicking the down-arrow next to it, "Redact audio."
+Select transcript text, and at the top of the panel, select "Redact selection" and then choose either Mute audio or Blur video, depending on the type of redaction you need.

 Video redaction